 It took a couple of years for my family to feel really comfortable in Georgia.
 Now that I've lived here for over 20 years, I can't imagine growing up back in Cleveland.
 We like to visit friends and family there every once in a while, but now Georgia is our home.
-We consider ourselves southerners now!

-Comment: This seems out of place.
-Could you move it to the paragraph above?
 In 1984, my parents bought a sandwich shop in Toccoa called Brother John's Subs.